-While Q4 and Q5 encompassed new terminal buildings and major infrastructure, Q6 focuses on optimising existing infrastructure and assets.
-This involves work on a higher volume of smaller projects than previous frameworks, to improve resilience for the world’s busiest two runway airport.
-Combined, the projects will increase airport capacity and enhance the passenger experience, enabling sustainable growth across what will ultimately become a zero-carbon transport hub.
+While Q4 and Q5 encompassed new terminal buildings and major infrastructure, Q6 focused on optimising existing infrastructure and assets.
+This involved work on a higher volume of smaller projects than previous frameworks, to improve resilience for the world’s busiest two runway airport.
+Combined, the project increase airport capacity and enhance the passenger experience, enabling sustainable growth across what will ultimately become a zero-carbon transport hub.

 In 2018 we delivered 474 STEM (Science, Technology, Engineering and Mathematics) hours across 86 local schools to more than 10,600 young people.

-We are collaborating with other contractors and Heathrow to extend the life of assets such as taxiways, road infrastructure, airfield ground lighting and utility services.
-Our second strategic programme addresses airport resilience, including the widening of taxiways for A380 aircraft.
-This has improved airline punctuality and optimised areas of the airfield - a key performance improvement used to determine an airport’s ASQ (Airport Service Quality) rating.
+We collaborated with other contractors and Heathrow to extend the life of assets such as taxiways, road infrastructure, airfield ground lighting and utility services.
+Our second strategic programme addressed airport resilience, including the widening of taxiways for A380 aircraft.
+This improved airline punctuality and optimised areas of the airfield - a key performance improvement used to determine an airport’s ASQ (Airport Service Quality) rating.

 Making a difference